 — Scholarly organizations and societies are some of the best sources for accurate content anywhere on the web.

 — A list of reliable web sources for specific subject matter determined by librarians and universities across the US.

 One of the easiest indications of proper content is grammar: if the site does not follow basic rules of grammar and punctuation it is less likely to provide quality or accurate information.
 If the site is difficult to use or makes it hard to locate the information it claims to offer, the site or page is probably not reliable.
 Accurate information should be easy to find regardless of its location on the site; no site is going to try to hide good information from someone seeking it.

-Meeting Tomorrow provides consumers and business people with such solutions as: video equipment rental solutions, mac rental solutions, and video camera rental solutions.
+Meeting Tomorrow provides consumers and business people with such solutions as: audio visual rental solutions, mac rental solutions, and video camera rental solutions.
 We also rent projector solutions.